-Lamptey arrived on the south coast from Chelsea on the final day of the January transfer window in 2020, signing a deal to keep him with the Seagulls until at least 2023.
+Lamptey arrived at Brighton and Hove Albion from Chelsea on the final day of the January transfer window in 2020, signing a deal to keep him with the Seagulls until at least 2023.

-Hillingdon-born Tariq joined Chelsea as a seven-year-old and progressed to their under-18s, making his debut at the age of 16.
+The Hillingdon-born defender joined Chelsea as a seven-year-old and progressed to their under-18s, making his debut at the age of 16.

-In 2019 he was part of England’s squad at the Under-19 European Championships and also played for Chelsea’s under-23s before arriving at Albion.
+In 2019 he was part of the England squad at the Under-19 European Championships and also played for Chelsea’s under-23s before arriving at Albion.

 He made his senior debut against Arsenal in the Premier League in December 2019, and made two further appearances for Chelsea in the Emirates FA Cup before joining up with Graham Potter’s side.

-The 20-year-old made his Seagulls debut in June 2020, putting in a Man of the Match performance against Leicester City at the King Power.
+The 21-year-old made his Seagulls debut in June 2020, putting in a Man of the Match performance against Leicester City at the King Power Stadium.

 He finished the 2019/20 Premier League campaign with eight league appearances for Albion.